salvatorecampagna/CarND/term2/project2_unscented_kalman_filter/README.md

 ## Project results

-The performance of the Unscented Kalman Filter designed in this project are evaluated by comparing the estimations provided by the flter against ground truth data.
+The performance of the Unscented Kalman Filter designed in this project are evaluated by comparing the estimations provided by the filter against ground truth data.
 The metric used to measure the accuracy of the filter estimation is the Root Mean Squared Error (RMSE).
 Moreover, two datasets including noisy Lidar and Radar data are used.

 The performances of the filter have been evaulated using both the Lidar and Radar data first.